This post may contain affiliate links. Click here to read my full disclosure.

 - No familial support for working an additional job

 I’d like to play devil’s advocate to the high-powered motivational gurus who say things like “Your Only Limit is Yourself” and “If You Really Want it Badly Enough, You’ll Find a Way to Do It“.
+I call total BS on that sentiment.

 Because many people are over-stressed, overworked, undervalued, and underpaid.
 When you’re already teetering on the edge of financial chaos, you will grasp at whatever lifeline you feel you’re capable of grabbing a hold of.